viamin/homebridge-broadlink-rm/README.md

 There are a couple of changes made in version 4.3.1 which might cause issues when you upgrade.
 1. There was a bug in how MAC addresses were stored in the plugin.
 If you specify a HOST in your config.json by MAC address, you'll likely need to correct this value after you update.
 2. In order to fix an issue in iOS 14, all TVs are now seperate accessories.
 Previously the first TV connected via Homebridge as a bridge.
 This means that after updating, that first TV will need to be removed and re-added to HomeKit.
+3. The Dehumidifer accessory has been updated to use the Humidity readings from your Broadlink device.
+If your Broadlink device doesn't support Humidity readings, or you don't want to functionality set `"noHumidity" : true` in your config.json

 For other changes, refer to the Change Log [here](https://github.com/kiwi-cam/homebridge-broadlink-rm/blob/master/CHANGELOG.md).